 - 4 comfortable arm chairs

-For an open concept dining room:
+The best furniture pieces for an open concept kitchen, dining room and living room:

 - optional two host chairs on either side of the sideboard for extra seating during the holidays